mhill40/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

 What are the purpose of the gcc flags -m32 and -m64

 // NOTE FROM MATT -  I COULD not get past the weird quiz to get to the assignment steps. ill ask in a couple hours
+// i got it finally at class the following morning with the help of a peer //